 Stage 1 of this course consists of 8 units of study and can be completed over 2 or 3 trimesters.
 It provides opportunities for scaffolded learning and the development of core academic and employability skills.

-This unit teaches the foundations of academic writing, from library research using databases and approved resources, to writing paragraphs and essays, and using the approved referencing system.
-In addition, the unit covers essential study skills to assist with time management, note-taking, and use of memory aids for study purposes.
+This unit introduces the foundations of academic writing – from library research using databases, selection of approved academic resources, to writing paragraphs and essays, using the APA referencing system and delivering oral presentations using multi-media.
+The unit also includes essential study skills to assist with time management, note-taking and the use of memory aids for study purposes.

 Pre-Requisite Units: None